-Removal.--At Home.
+Removal.-At Home.

-We can now be found at our new RELIGIO-PHILOSOPHICAL PUBLISHING HOUSE, two blocks south and in plain view from the south and east fronts of the new Postofilce and Customhouse building.
-It being three stories higher than any building near it, and surmounted with a flagstaff, can be designated anywhere on Dearborn street, from South Water to Twenty Second streets.
-The building stands just south of Harrison street, and fronts east on Dearborn street and west on Fourth Avenue.
-All letters should be addressed RELIGIO.
-PHILOSOPHICAL PUBLISHING HOUSE, CHICAGO, ILL.
+We can now be found at our new RELIGIO-PHILOSOPHICAL PUBLISHING HOUSE, two blocks south and in plain view from the south and east fronts of the new Postoffice and Customhouse building.
+It belog three stories higher than any building near it, and surmounted with a flagstaff, can be draignated anywhere on Dearborn street, from South Water to Twenty Second streets.
+The building stands just south of Harrison street, and fronts cast on Dearborn street and west on Fourth Avenue.

+All letters should be addressed RELIGIO PHILOSOPHICAL PUBLISHING HOUSE, CHICAGO, ILL

-Unly One Dollar a Year.
+Only One Dollar a Year.

-That beautiful magazine, THE LATTLE Bou-quer, is sent free of postage to any person one year for ONE DOLLAR.
-Any one who will get up a Club of Five subscribers, will have it up a Club of Five BUDSCHUGAS, MARCHARD sent to him or her fres.
+That beautiful magazine, THE LITTLE Boo-QUET, is sent free of postage to any person on gear for ONE DOLLAR.
+Any one who will get dp a Club of Five subscribers, and RELIGIO-sent to him or her free.
 Address RELIGIO-PHILOSOPHICAL PUBLISHING HOUSE, Chicago, [\]